C-D-Lewis/rolling-stock-api/README.md

 React dashboard application built with Webpack to allow human management of database entries.

-* Create a rolling stock item.
+* Create a railway stock item.

 * View a table of recently created items.